balassy/star-wars-macro-keyboard/README.md

 ## Parts List

-- 1pc **Arduino Pro Micro** - do NOT use other Arduino boards as this is the one that has the `ATmega32U4` chip that provides the required USB capabilities.
+- 1pc **Arduino Pro Micro** - it has a `ATmega32U4` chip that provides the required USB capabilities.
 This board is available in two variants, I used the 5V version.
 - 1pc **red LED**
 - 2pcs **white LEDs**
 - 3pcs **220Ω resistors** - you may need different values if you use different LEDs or the 3.3V Arduino Pro Micro